lisp-mirror/lqml/readme-sailfish.md

 Building ECL + LQML
 -------------------

+*Please note that using the optional Qt5.15 libs (otherwise lqml would not compile) means that we won't have native look & feel, and integration with SailfishOS is not optimal, but this seems the only feasible way to run it, because backporting everything to Qt5.6 (from native SailfishOS) is not a realistic option.*

-If you run Linux on your desktop, the simplest way to build and develop is just doing it directly on the device (only this route is described here - no bloated SDK or similar is needed, but Qt5.15 installation may result being tedious, but I got it to work like described here).
+If you run Linux on your desktop, the simplest way to build and develop is just doing it directly on the device (only this route is described here).

+No bloated SDK or similar is needed, although Qt5.15 devel installation is a little tedious.
+Anyway I got it to work as described here.

 After connecting your Sailfish device via USB, open 2 console tabs on Linux: